wmvanvliet/8bit/README.md

-sub #      Subtract # from the accumulator, set flags adc #      Add # as well as the carry flag to the accumulator, stores result in accumulator, set flags sbc #      Subtract # as well as the carry flag from the accumulator, stores result in accumulator, set flags cp  #      Subtract # from the accumulator, does not store result, set flags jp  #      Jump to memory location # jc  #      Jump to memory location # if the carry flag is set jz  #      Jump to memory location # if the zero flag is set jnc #      Jump to memory location # if the carry flag is not set jnz #      Jump to memory location # if the zero flag is not set out #      Output # on the 7-segment display hlt        Halt the CPU, end of program
+sub #      Subtract # from the accumulator, set flags adc #      Add # as well as the carry flag to the accumulator, stores result in accumulator, set flags sbc #      Subtract # as well as the carry flag from the accumulator, stores result in accumulator, set flags inc        Increase the accumulator by 1 dec        Decrease the accumulator by 1 cp  #      Subtract # from the accumulator, does not store result, set flags jp  #      Jump to memory location # jc  #      Jump to memory location # if the carry flag is set jz  #      Jump to memory location # if the zero flag is set jnc #      Jump to memory location # if the carry flag is not set jnz #      Jump to memory location # if the zero flag is not set djnz #     Decrease accumulator and jump to memory location # if the zero flag is not set out #      Output # on the 7-segment display hlt        Halt the CPU, end of program
 ```